'A no-brainer': Mining companies to relinquish thousands of claims in Yukon's Peel watershed | CBC News

 First Nations and environmental organizations applaud the move

 Four First Nations have vested interests in the Peel watershed.
-That includes the Tr'ondëk Hwëch'in.
+That includes the Tr'ondëk Hwëch'in in Dawson City.

 Chief Roberta Joseph says the removal of claims in the region is an important step toward respecting land claim agreements, which laid the groundwork for land use planning at large.